-- 78 Within one year of decommissioning, the Development Site must be returned, as far as practicable, to its condition prior to the commencement of Construction.
+- Within one year of decommissioning, the Development Site must be returned, as far as practicable, to its condition prior to the commencement of Construction.
 All wind turbines and associated above ground structures (i.e. not including turbine foundations) including but not limited to, the substation, the control and facilities building and electrical infrastructure must be removed from the Development Site unless otherwise agreed by the Director General.
-All other elements associated with the Development, including Development Site roads, must be removed unless otherwise agreed to by the landowner(s). - 11 If any wind turbine is not used for the generation of electricity for a continuous period of 12 months, it must be decommissioned unless otherwise agreed to by the Director General.
+All other elements associated with the Development, including Development Site roads, must be removed unless otherwise agreed to by the landowner(s). - of 12 months, it must be decommissioned unless otherwise agreed to by the Director General.
 The Proponent must keep independently verified annual records of the use of wind turbines for electricity generation.
 These records must be provided to the Director General upon request.
-The relevant wind turbine and any associated infrastructure is to be dismantled and removed from the Development Site within 18 months from the date that the wind turbine was last used to generate electricity. - 80 Prior to the commencement of Construction, the Proponent must provide written evidence to the satisfaction of the Director General, that the lease agreements with the Site landowners have adequate provisions to require that decommissioning occurs in accordance with this Approval.
+The relevant wind turbine and any associated infrastructure is to be dismantled and removed from the Development Site within 18 months from the date that the wind turbine was last used to generate electricity. - Prior to the commencement of Construction, the Proponent must provide written evidence to the satisfaction of the Director General, that the lease agreements with the Site landowners have adequate provisions to require that decommissioning occurs in accordance with this Approval.